marvelasDev/SimpleAimTrainer/README.md

 # SimpleAimTrainer
-Quick 10-second practice minigame to help improve your mouse aim
+Quick 10-second minigame to help practice and improve your FPS mouse aim